 TRANSGENDER AND INTERSEX PERSONS’ RESERVATIONS UNDER THE ‘TRANSGENDER’ CATEGORY

-It states that the reservations extended to women under Article 15(3) should be extended to transgender and intersex persons, as special reservations and horizontal reservation.
-Ideally, transgender persons, like women and persons with a disability, should also be given reservation under Articles 15(3) and 16(1), as a horizontal category for the purpose of reservation.
-Horizontal reservations should be provided and should be compartmentalised.
-This would mean that transgender and intersex candidates should be selected on the basis of merit lists under the categories of SC, ST, OBC and OC to which they belong.
-For example, if a transgender candidate belongs to the SC category, they will be assessed by the merit lists prepared within that category thus ensuring fair competition to all the candidates.
+It states that the reservations extended to women under Article 15(3) should be extended to transgender and intersex persons.
+Women and persons with disability receive special or horizontal reservations.
+Such reservations are provided under Articles 15(3) and 16(1), as a horizontal category for the purpose of reservation.
+Governments should provide compartmentalised horizontal reservations.
+This would mean that the selection of transgender and intersex candidates should happen on the basis of merit lists.
+The authority will prepare lists under the category (SC, ST, OBC, OC) they belong to.
+For example, if a transgender candidate belongs to the SC category, the authority will select them based on the merit lists in the SC category.
+Thus, ensuring fair competition to all the candidates.

 TRANSGENDER AND INTERSEX PERSONS’ RESERVATIONS UNDER THE ‘WOMAN’ CATEGORY

 In Nangai v.
 Superintendent of Police, the Madras High Court held that: ‘treating the petitioner as not a female on the basis of medical declaration that she is a transsexual and forcing her to accept the said sexual identity will surely be an infringement of the rights of the petitioner guaranteed under Articles 14, 15, 16, 19(1)(a) and 21 of the Constitution of India.…….the petitioner was born as a female, recognised by the society as a female, she choose to identify herself as a female for all purposes.
 Therefore, I hold that she is a female in the legal parlance and thus, she is eligible for appointment as a Woman Police Constable.”